-To get shoppers to actually select goods and pay for them takes several things.
-First of all they need to find the product they want, often through online searches.
-Next they need to trust the seller enough to key in their bank details.
-And they also have to be certain that what they are buying is what they are expecting.
-The words typed onto a website can do all of these things if done well.
+Getting shoppers to actually select goods and pay for them takes several things.
+First of all, they need to find the product they want, most often through online searches.
+Next, they need to trust the seller enough to key in their bank details in a world where online fraud is increasing.
+And shoppers also have to be certain that what they are buying is what they are expecting.
+The words typed onto a website - known as the content - can do all of these things if done well.
 They can also turn shoppers away if they are done badly!

-This is true of huge commercial websites, small niche sites, and even places like eBay where the description is down to the individual.
+These facts are true of huge commercial websites, small niche sites, and even places like eBay, where writing the description is down to the individual seller.

 Writing a Good Product Description